 The course will cover foundational principles of chemistry and biochemistry.
 The course topics are designed to teach chemistry starting with a microscopic picture and building toward a macroscopic picture of chemistry.
 Topics include energy, thermochemistry, atomic structure and properties, quantum theory, molecular structure, chemical bonding, thermodynamics, equilibrium, kinetics, and a basic introduction to organic chemistry.
 All topics are taught with the goal of practicing and developing approaches for problem solving.

-J. Robinson (jirobins@indiana.edu) and M. Porter (mmulcron@indiana.edu)
+K. Arnold (ksa2@iu.edu) and M. Porter (mmulcron@iu.edu)

 Responsibilities of the UTIN - 6 hours commitment required per week for 1 credit hour, to include the following points: